pavanibendi/assessment-fullstack-vuetssql/README.md

 - Tailwindcss
 - Trpc Client, with TanStack Query to wrap the client

-### Monorepo Setup
+### Monorepo Structure

 This monorepo is broken down into two types of packages:

 - **Apps** - These are the applications that are deployed and have a runtime.
 They are located in the `apps` directory.
 They usually don't import other apps.
-- **Packages** - These are packages that are usually used by the apps, or things like "CDK" that are used in devops and don't require a runtime.
+- **Packages** - These are packages that are usually used by the apps, and don't have an independant runtime.
 They are located in the `packages` directory.

 ### Using The Monorepo